melpadden/docs-redux/condor/local-setup.md

 hide_table_of_contents: false
 ---

-# Setting Up a Local Casper Condor Network for Development
+# Setting Up a Local Casper 2.0 Network for Development

-Casper Condor is a major upgrade to the Casper Network.
-This guide walks you through creating a local Condor environment for testing and development using Dockerized NCTL and the Rust Casper Client.
+Casper 2.0 is a major upgrade to the Casper Network.
+This guide walks you through creating a local environment for testing and development using Dockerized NCTL and the Rust Casper Client.

 <!-- truncate -->